 - The city has an efficient IT infrastructure with close to 23 data Centers. ( 8 with Tier IV certification).

-- Most competitive country in the EU and ranks 6th world wide.
+- The most competitive country in the EU and ranks 6th worldwide.

 - A founding member of OECD, UN and Nato.